suramya-shah/introduction-to-microfrontends/README.md

 - The alarms are associated with the `AlarmNotificationTopic`, which represents an SNS topic for sending notifications.
 In this example, it is configured to send email notifications to `your-email@example.com`.

-Please note that this is a simplified example, and you may need to customize the CloudFormation template based on your specific requirements and configuration.

 ## Micro Frontends Best Practices